 The shelter environment is similar to that of a dorm.
 There are common areas shared by all residents, such as the kitchen, living room, children's playroom, and laundry room.
 Families have their own private rooms.
 However, there may be a rare occasion when single women need to share a room due to space restrictions.
 We do our best to make sure everyone has a private space to call their own.

-Staying in shelter is free and CADA provides home-cooked meals, hygiene items, and other basic necessities.
+Staying in shelter is free and CADA provides home-cooked meals, personal care items, and other basic necessities.

 If you are in need of shelter, please call us at 1-800-477-0466.
 There is an advocate available 24 hours a day, 7 days a week to take your call and assist you in accessing safety.
 Your phone call will take anywhere from 15-45 minutes.
 An advocate will ask you some questions about your situation, family size, and location.
 Some of the questions may seem very personal to you and we strive to proceed through your phone call with empathy and compassion, and without judgement.
 If CADA’s shelter is full or is not the most appropriate resource for you, advocates will do their best to assist you in finding other resources.

 CADA provides emergency safety shelter for female identified survivors and their children experiencing domestic and sexual violence and sex trafficking.

 Our shelter is a fully secured facility that offers:

 Advocacy and support groups for women and children

 Emotional and physical support and healing